LeCoinEnBande/OOnoz/README.md

 - `port`: The application port.
 By default: 8080
 - `staticServerPort`: The static file serves port.
 By default: 1701
 - `resourcesDirectoryPath`: The path to the folder containing the resources of the application relative to the image location.
 By default: '../../GitRepositories/OOnoz/Resources'
+- `domainName`: The domain name used for the static file server.
+By default: 'localhost'

 ### Example of configuration file